PerlToolsTeam/github_workflows/README.md

 These workflows have all been written so that you can simply refer to them from within your own workflows.
-For example, a simple workflow that runs the CPAN test and coverage workflows would look like this:
+For example, a simple workflow that runs the CPAN test, coverage and `perlcritic` workflows would look like this:

     name: CI